- Outgoing Students

 - Department the student wishes to study within

 - Full transcript from home university (in English) for both the undergraduate degree and the current graduate degree the student is pursuing

-- English Proficiency test such as an TOFEL or IELTS,
+- English Proficiency test such as a TOFEL or IELTS,

 - GRE or GMAT scores, this is especially important if a student will be requesting to assist with research.
 (Please note, not all departments are able to accommodate research requests)

-- Students requesting to be part of a research project may be required by the academic department to provide additional information including research interest / research project.
+- Students requesting to be part of a research project may be required by the academic department to provide additional information, including a research interest/research project.
 Academic department web pages include information about ongoing research.
-The request to participate in research requires additional approvals so additional time should be allowed for processing the request for acceptance.
+The request to participate in research requires additional approvals, so additional time should be allowed for processing the request for acceptance.